Belgian Coast, België / Belgique / Belgien - Things to Do in Belgian Coast

 Top Things to Do in Belgian Coast

 Booking Tip: Many museums offer combination tickets for €15-20.
-Visit on weekdays for smaller crowds, and check for free museum days.
-The tourist office near the station offers city passes that include public transport and museum entries.
+Visit during weekdays for smaller crowds, and book restaurant reservations in advance during summer months.
+The tourist office near the station provides free maps and discount coupons.

 Getting There